hisubram/mobilefoundation/instrument_an_app.md

       {: codeblock}
       {: cordova}

-    Note that all analytics data captured and stored locally is sent to the Mobile Analytics service only when the WL.Analytics.send() API in javascript level [or] WLAnalytics.send() API in android native [or] WLAnalytics.sharedInstance().send() API in iOS native is called.
+    All analytics data captured and stored locally is sent to the Mobile Analytics service only when the WL.Analytics.send() API in javascript level [or] WLAnalytics.send() API in android native [or] WLAnalytics.sharedInstance().send() API in iOS native is called.
     {: cordova}

 6. To get insights into your applications HTTP network interaction patterns such as HTTP APIs called, number of requests and average response times you must use the Mobile Foundation Service Client SDK's WLResourceRequest class to make the HTTP calls.
-Although you might have initialized Analytics for the capture of Network events, using WLResourceRequest enables the Mobile Analytics to hook into the network calls and capture the relevant data.
-Here is how you should make your HTTP calls.
+Although you initialized Analytics for the capture of Network events, the use of `WLResourceRequest` enables the Mobile Analytics to hook into the network calls and capture the relevant data.
+Make your HTTP calls using following code.
     ```Javascript
       var resourceRequest = new WLResourceRequest("url-path", WLResourceRequest.GET);
       resourceRequest.send().then(